oneshot1900/MuLightDemo/README.md

 2.Add more function in sqlite db to cover other requirement, like query one image, use modified sort, delete image.

-3.Make db cover more media type, put taking photo into a class which implement abstract class, which describe a action to handle several kind of medias include image, make the grid'adapter more abstract to meet other media.
+3.Make db cover more media type, put taking photo into a class which implement abstract class, which describe a action to handle several kind of media include image, make the grid'adapter more abstract to meet other media.